uktrade/icms/README.md

     echo "ICMS_VIEWFLOW_LICENSE=<license_number>" > .env   #  use actual license number in place of <license_number>
     make setup # only needed on first run or after freshly build containers make debug
-    make local_S3 # only needed on first run or after freshly build containers make createsuperuer # to create a superuser
+    make local_s3 # only needed on first run or after freshly build containers make createsuperuser # to create a superuser

 ### Local AWS S3
     Local development used [localstack](https://github.com/localstack/localstack) to emulate S3 locally

     You will need aws cli tools installed and configured, if you have not done so run`aws configure` the values don't really matter but aws cli won't run without a configuration file created.

-    `make local_S3` will create an S3 bucket named `icms.dev` on the localstack S3 instance
+    `make local_s3` will create an S3 bucket named `icms.dev` on the localstack S3 instance

     localstack UI can be found on http://localhost:8081 and used to very the if S3 bucket is created